Miso-Tahini Squash Soup with Brown Rice

 Preparation

-2. Meanwhile, heat remaining 1 tbsp olive oil in a large pot over medium.
-Add ginger and garlic and cook, stirring occasionally, until fragrant and just starting to brown, about 1 minute.
-Add broth, scraping the bottom of the pot with a wooden spoon to release garlic mixture, and bring to a simmer.
-Add squash and simmer 8 minutes.
-Add kale and cook, stirring, until vegetables are cooked through, 3–5 minutes.
+Meanwhile, heat the remaining 1 tablespoon of olive oil in a large pot over medium heat.
+Add the ginger and garlic and cook, stirring constantly, until fragrant and just beginning to turn golden, about 1 minute.
+Add the broth, scraping up any bits from the bottom of the pot, and bring to a simmer.
+Add the squash and simmer until just beginning to soften, about 8 minutes.
+Add the kale and cook, stirring occasionally, until the squash is completely tender and the kale is wilted, 3–5 minutes.